Towards Out-of-Distribution Adversarial Robustness: Related Work

 This was later enhanced into the Projected Gradient Descent (PGD) attack~\citep{kurakin2017adversarial,madry2018towards} by iterating multiple times this operation and adding projections to constrain it to some neighbourhood of $x^0$, usually a ball of radius $\epsilon$ centered at $x^0$, noted $\mathcal{B}_\epsilon(x^0)$:

 With the advent of diverse algorithms to \emph{defend} classifiers against such attacks, approaches for discovering adversarial examples have become increasingly more complex over the years.
-Notably, it was discovered that a great number of adversarial defenses rely on \emph{gradient obfuscation}~\citep{athalye2018obfuscated}, which consists in learning how to mask or distort the classifier's gradients to prevent attacks iterating over gradients from making progress.
-However, it was later discovered that such approaches can be broken by other attacks~\citep{athalye2018obfuscated,croce2020reliable}, some of which simply bypass these defenses by not relying on gradients~\citep{brendel2019accurate,andriushchenko2020square}.
+Notably, it was found that a great number of adversarial defenses rely on \emph{gradient obfuscation}~\citep{athalye2018obfuscated}, which consists in learning how to mask or distort the classifier's gradients to prevent attacks iterating over gradients from making progress.
+However, it was later discovered that such approaches can be broken by other attacks~\citep{athalye2018obfuscated,croce2020reliable}, some of which bypass these defenses by not relying on gradients~\citep{brendel2019accurate,andriushchenko2020square}.

-A defense that was shown to be robust to such countermeasures is Adversarial Training~\citep{madry2018towards}, which usually consists in training on PGD adversarial examples.
+A defense that was shown to be robust to such countermeasures is Adversarial Training~\citep{madry2018towards}, which consists in training on adversarial examples.
 Adversarial training corresponds to solving a minimax optimisation problem where the inner loop executes an adversarial attack algorithm, usually PGD, to find pertubations to the inputs that maximise the classification loss, while the outer loop tunes the network parameters to minimise the loss on the adversarial examples.
 Despite the method's simplicity, robust classifiers trained with adversarial training achieve state-of-the-art levels of robustness against various newer attacks~\citep{athalye2018obfuscated,croce2020reliable}.
-For this reason, adversarial training has become one of the most common methods for training adversarially robust neural networks.
+For this reason, adversarial training has become one of the most common defenses.